Harvey Weinstein scandal: Another legal team shakeup, more fallout ahead

 So now what?

 Weinstein is laying low, not commenting on his expulsion from the Academy of Motion Picture Arts and Sciences.
 His former company is trying to stay afloat.
-And his attorneys are preparing for criminal investigations and lawsuits.
+And his attorneys are bracing for criminal investigations and lawsuits.

+Meanwhile, even more women are coming forward with allegations of sexual harassment and assault by Weinstein.
+Police in London are investigating reports by two women.

+Actors and producers, as well as advocates outside the industry, are asking how the recent revelations can translate to meaningful change for women in the entertainment business.

+Accusers and journalists seeking to write about them were stymied in the past by legal threats from Weinstein's team.

-On CNN's "Reliable Sources," former The Hollywood Reporter editor Janice Min reported that attorney Charles Harder, who she called the "Darth Vader of media," is no longer working with Weinstein.
-She said this represented a shift in Weinstein's legal strategy -- from challenging news organizations to preparing to defend himself in criminal investigations.
-Harder did not immediately respond to a request for comment from CNNMoney.
+But now the shape of his legal team is changing.
+Min reported that attorney Charles Harder, who she called "media's Darth Vader," is no longer working with Weinstein.

+Min said this represented a "pivot" in Weinstein's legal strategy -- from challenging news organizations to preparing to defend himself in criminal investigations.

+When The New York Times first published its investigation into Weinstein ten days ago, Harder threatened to sue the paper, but that suit did not materialize.
+He did not immediately respond to a request for comment from CNNMoney.

+Separately, a source told CNN that David Boies, who has represented both Weinstein and The Weinstein Co., is not actively working with either entity.

+But Weinstein still has litigator Patty Glaser working on his dispute with The Weinstein Co., which fired him last Sunday.

+(Weinstein is expected to contest his firing from the firm at a board meeting on Tuesday.)

-Weinstein has at least two criminal defense attorneys, Blair Berk and David Chesnoff, in his camp.
+He also has at least two criminal defense attorneys, Blair Berk and David Chesnoff, in his camp.

+Colin Jost of "Weekend Update" on "SNL" cracked a joke about Weinstein and prison time on Saturday night.

+"He doesn't need sex rehab," Jost said.
+"He needs a specialized facility where there are no women, no contact with the outside world, metal bars and it's a prison."

-The Weinstein scandal has been deeply embarrassing not only for the Weinstein Company but for the entertainment industry writ large.
+The Weinstein scandal has been deeply embarrassing not only for the Weinstein Co. but for the entertainment industry writ large.

 The Academy booted him on Saturday.
 The Producers Guild of America is expected to discuss Weinstein's status at a meeting on Monday.
 The Television Academy, which oversees the Emmy Awards, is expected to do the same on Thursday.